RuneFeatherston/runefeatherston.github.io/README.md

 - Added a visually styled featured project section
 - Created a separate page (`waph.html`) introducing the WAPH course and my related work

-**Fit Criterion Met:** All content required for a professional profile is present and formatted cleanly.

 ---

 ### 2. WAPH Course Link Page